azzedinedev/currencyBinConverter/README.md

 {…}
 ```

-We create our test on methods.
+We create our test with methods begins with "test".

 ```
     /**